Last Updated: May 09, 2021

 Career Opportunities with Degree in Biological Sciences

 - Microbiologist- Microbiologists often work in the development of new drugs and medications.
-They are also expected to plan and execute new research in the field of medicine that can help diagnose and treat patients in a better manner.
+They are also expected to plan and execute new research in the field of medicine that can help diagnose and treat patients better.

 Median Salary: $84,400